Ayoush/commit-history-modifier/README.md

 # coMMIt-HIsTory-mOdiFiEr
-TeSting soMe sub ProCeSs for ModIFYiNg coMMiT hisTOry
+TeSting soMe sub ProCeSs for MOdIFYiNg coMMiT hisTOry